The Ins and Outs of

 On smaller hook sizes, hook eyes are formed by bending the wire round into a circle - an open eye.
 Larger hooks, designed for maximum strength will have the end of the eye brazed to the shank, forming a closed eye.

-The eye will be either in line with the shank - a straight eye - or bent to form either a turned-down or turned-up eye, as shown in the pic on the right.
+The eye will be either in line with the shank - a straight eye - or bent to form either a turned-down or turned-up eye.

 There are different knots for tying your line to each of these hook-eye configurations - take a look at them at tying fishing hooks.